shawlu95/Syll2Vec-A-Phonetic-Approach-in-NLP/README.md

 This project explores the efficacy of using phonemes as basic unit of embedding.
 Whereas character embedding is purely based on morphology (how letters are arranged), phoneme embedding are phonetically based (referred to as 'syllable' embedding for the rest of the report).
 The basic assumption for character embedding is that words that are spelled similarly should have similar meaning.
 The assumption for syllable embedding is that words that are made of similar sound should have similar meaning.

 The hypothesis of this project is that syllabus embedding can be equally helpful in English language as in Korean, and more helpful than character embedding.
 The line of reasoning is that although character embedding have small vocabulary size (upper case, lowercase letters, numbers, special characters).
 The possible permutation is huge.
-The character decomposition of a word of length $n$ results in $52^n$ possible permutation (considering upper and lower case letters only).
+The character decomposition of a word of length *n* results in *52<sup>n</sup>* possible permutation (considering upper and lower case letters only).

 In contrast, a word can be conveniently separated into syllables, and many out-of-vocabulary words are combination of reusable syllables.
 A long word, such as "stationary" can be broken into three-syllable "sta-tion-ary" instead of nine-letter combination.
 The exponent drops from 9 to 3, and the possible permutations are greatly reduced from |V<sub>c</sub>|<sup>9</sup> to |V<sub>s</sub>|<sup>3</sup> (five magnitude lower).
 A neural net with good learned embedding for the three syllables should learn that the vocabulary is an adjective that relates to a state (as "ary" from binary, planetary, military, and "tion" in action, condition, motion).